johann-lau/Bot/.github/ISSUE_TEMPLATE/bug.md

 ---

 name: 🐛 Bug report
-about: Submit a report of a SuperiorBot bug.
+about: Submit a SuperBot bug report.
 ---

 # 🐛 Bug report

-What did you try when you encountered the bug?
-What happened ?
+Which command did you use?

+---
+expected: I expected this outcome
+actual: I actually saw this outcome
+---

 ## Additional Information